 Your recreation vehicle has been equipped with a window(s) that serves as a secondary means of escape.
 The window(s) will allow a quick exit from the vehicle during an emergency if access to the main entrance door is not available.
-It is gency if access to the main entrance door is not available.
-It easily identified by the red latches and label.
+It is easily identified by the red latches and label.